lsst/verify/doc/metric-yaml.rst

 ===============================

 This section describes the schema for specification objects, which are embedded in the ``specs`` field of metric objects, described above.
-First we describe required fields, followed by optional fields to deal with special circumstances.
+Required fields are described first, followed by optional fields to deal with special circumstances.

 level field
 -----------

 The ``level`` field provides the name of the specification.
-In the :lpm:`17` Science Requirements Document levels are one of ``design``, ``minimum`` and ``stretch``.
+In the :lpm:`17` Science Requirements Document, levels are one of ``design``, ``minimum`` and ``stretch``.
-You can define different a different system of levels, or even add a new set of specifications to existing metrics.
+You can define a different system of levels, or even add a new set of specifications to existing metrics.

 value field
 -----------

-The ``value`` field is the scalar value (`float` or `int`) that defines the metric's threshold level.
+The ``value`` field is the scalar value (float or int) that defines the metric's threshold level.
 The specification's value placed on the *right hand side* of the metric's comparison operator when being compared to a measurement.

 unit field